Nonprofit-Open-Data-Collective/irs-990-efiler-database/RESOURCES/README.md

 *These examples represent the 2016 versions of the Form 990.
 You can find previous versions of the 990 forms [HERE](https://apps.irs.gov/app/picklist/list/priorFormPublication.html;jsessionid=mV+XU5sTBU3CpbIhdbcxrw__?resultsPerPage=200&sortColumn=sortOrder&indexOfFirstRow=0&criteria=formNumber&value=990&isDescending=false).*

+*For a list of Schedules and Instructions go [HERE](https://www.irs.gov/uac/current-form-990-series-forms-and-instructions).*

 ## Liberating the 990 E-Filer Data